What Are Scope 3 Emissions and Why Do They Matter?

 - Stakeholder Engagement: Involving multiple parties across the value chain can delay data collection and lead to inconsistent reporting.

-Efficient measurement strategies
+Efficient measurement strategies to measure Scope 3 emissions

 To overcome these hurdles, businesses should: